 At Meadowfield School we have access to a range of outdoor learning opportunities designed to nurture well-being, confidence and self-esteem.
 We access a forest school through Kent Wildlife Trust as well as Challenger Troop and also Duke of Edinburgh’s Award.
 We also have Wildflowers class, a nurture group set up to support some of our pupils who find day to day life in a more conventional class setting challenging and need access to a provision with an even greater emphasis on meeting individual needs which includes access to forest school, regular farm visits as well as individualised 1:1 class based activities in a quiet environment created specifically to nurture well-being.
 We also have staff trained to deliver a range of well-being activities and interventions from Special Yoga, Gong Therapy and mindfulness.
 Students also have access to a trained counsellor as well short-slot drops-in referred to as ‘talk-time’.

 We are constantly reviewing our well-being provision and will change and add to our offer as new initiatives become available.
-If you have any questions, queries or would like more information relating to well-being please contact the office and they will put you in touch with either your child’s respective Head of Department or Dan Zaccheo the Deputy Principal.
+If you have any questions, queries or would like more information relating to well-being please contact the office and they will put you in touch with either your child’s respective Head of Department.

 Below are the contact details of a number of charities whose focus is supporting various needs in relation to Wellbeing